 Besides the above-mentioned national and international industry/product classification systems, there are numerous other nation-based and organization-based systems.
-For instance, the SEMI® Industry Classification System, a product classification system for the suppliers that support the various industry segments represented by the SEMI® Trade Association, and The Global Industry Classification Standard (GICS), which is the industry classification structure used for Standard & Poor’s U.S. industry index calculations.
+For instance, the SEMI® Trade Association has a product classification system for the suppliers that support the various industry segments called the SEMI® Industry Classification System.
+There is also the Global Industry Classification Standard (GICS), which is the industry classification structure used for Standard & Poor’s U.S. industry index calculations.

 Further Resources on the above-mentioned Classification Systems

 To learn more about business operations check out these other articles on our website: